 How can we engage with actors to improve decision-making despite uncertainty?

-Which are the principles and the framework for decision-making under uncertainty?
+Which principles frame [New Zealand] decision-making under uncertainty?

 The questions posed for each goal are not meant to be comprehensive, nor can they be addressed entirely by WWRP alone.
 These questions are indicative of a philosophy and framing of science that combines physical and social science queries.
-Most of them have been asked before: we already have tools to address these questions; to some degree, we have had them for a long time
+Most of them have been asked before: we already have tools to address these questions; to some degree, we have had them for a long time.

 The novelty of these and similar questions lies in transdisciplinary efforts, in the integration of the physical and social science perspectives in an attempt to ask the right questions in the correct manner, and involving the right people in such a way that the resulting research has the greatest chance of having a positive impact.